 Pichoeta retired under mysterious circumstances at the height of the city’s fiscal crisis of the late 1980’s, during a firestorm of controversy over questions about how Springfield suddenly went from what was supposed to be the “golden age” of the mayoralty of Richard Neal to the brink of state receivership.
 At the time he was said to suffer from a sudden, previously unknown heart condition that made it impossible for him to be questioned about the city’s near financial collapse.
 He literally disappeared completely from the public eye.

 Eleven years after his sudden departure, in a small obituary printed on page B5 of the Union-News, it was announced that Piechoeta had died.
-His seventeen years with the city as the man who had held the unique (and inherently conflicting) positions of the budget director (who manages the budget) and auditor (who serves as a watchdog over it) was dismissed in his obituary by a single sentence: “He was also the former auditor and budget director for the city of Springfield, retiring in 1990 after 17 years of service.”
+His seventeen years with the city as the man who had held the unique (and some claim inherently conflicting) positions of the budget director (who manages the budget) and auditor (who serves as a watchdog over the budget) was dismissed in his obituary by a single sentence: “He was also the former auditor and budget director for the city of Springfield, retiring in 1990 after 17 years of service.”
 You would have thought some third-rate city clerk had died for what little attention his passing received.
 But anyone who remembers the late 1980’s, when Piechota was the subject of blaring headlines for weeks with his picture in the paper almost daily, knows why the death of so prominent a citizen received so little attention:

 Because the cover-up of what happened in that era still continues to this day.

 Henry Piechota was the guy who took the fall for the widespread financial mismanagement of the Neal Administration.
 It was necessary for him to disappear for a while so that questions could not be asked that there were no suitable answers to.
 There was nothing personal about his banishment; it was just what had to be done.
-It is the nature of machine politics in general, and our local political machine in particular, to put the welfare of the group of insiders as a whole ahead of any individual.
+It is the nature of machine politics in general, and Springfield's political machine in particular, to put the welfare of the group of insiders as a whole ahead of any individual.
 No one is non-expendable if it is necessary to protect the rest.
-Piechota understood that reality and was good team player and went quietly.
+Piechota understood that reality and was a good team player and went quietly.

-Let it be a lesson and a warning to those in city politics today – to those of you who are currently going along to get along, who are playing the game and positioning yourselves to always be with the winners, no matter what that means, who think of themselves as being so goddam clever – to pause a moment to contemplate the fate of Hank Piechota.
+Let it be a lesson and a warning to those in city politics today – to those who are currently going along to get along, who are playing the game and positioning themselves to always be with the winners, no matter what that means, who think of themselves as being so goddam clever – to pause a moment to contemplate the fate of Hank Piechota.
 Once they had used him up they threw him away, even after he took the fall for the sake of all those young, ambitious men with such promising careers.
 Yet, all he got in the end was a single sentence mentioning that he worked for the city, in a one paragraph long obituary, in the corner of page B5.

 Hank Piechota was not an evil man.
-He struck me as funny and smart and had an odd but endearing mannerism of shrugging his shoulders up and down a little as he talked.
+He struck me as funny and smart and had an odd but endearing mannerism of shrugging his shoulders a little as he talked.
 I know he loved his family very much.
 I don’t think he is to blame for the fiscal disaster that struck Springfield on his watch, the severity of which was such that the city still has not completely recovered.
 At worst, he was only following orders and his was just one of many lives left shattered in the aftermath of the Neal mayoralty.
 Henry Piechota no doubt took a lot of secrets to his grave with him, and his death means that there are many questions that must now be filed under “Never to be Known.”
 Unfortunately, in the City of Springfield, that’s a filing cabinet already filled to overflowing.

 Although Mitch Ogulewicz would never again hold public office, he did not disappear from the political scene.
 Mitch went on to have a long running career as a talk radio host and political commentator.